Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Bundles of pseudodifferential operators

 and $\bfPsi^{\bbZ}$ is a bundle of operators on $\bCI.$ In fact the associated bundle of smoothing operators can then be realized as the smooth completion of the tensor product

 of $\bCI$ and the analogous bundle of sections of the dual bundle tensored with the density bundle, to which the adjoint action of ${\bf F}$ extends.

-The symbol of a Fourier integral operator of order $0$ (associated to a canonical diffeomorphism) can be identified with an invertible section of the pull back to the cosphere bundle of $\hom(V)$ tensored with the (pull-back of) the Maslov bundle.
-A non-vanishing constant multiple has the same canonical transformation so this gives a short exact sequence
+The symbol of a Fourier integral operator of order $0$ (associated to a canonical diffeomorphism) can be identified with an invertible section of the pull back to the cosphere bundle of $\hom(V)$ tensored with the (pull-back of) the Maslov bundle $\cL_\chi$.
+A non-vanishing constant multiple has the same canonical transformation so this gives a projective symbol map which is multiplicative under left composition with the group of projective pseudodifferential operators

 where the image group is discussed further below.